 Pain was driven by these lengths by three main incidents in his youth which shattered his early idealism and dreams of peace.

 Kabuto gets one of these too.
 Forced to kill the woman who raised and loved him as a son in self defense who didn't even recognized him as she had been brainwashed to not recongnize him by Danzo.

-Mantid from Spider Riders has some moments in the final episodes.
+Mantid from Spider Riders has a moment in the final episodes.
 He reveals that he was once a spider rider and, over time, lost everything that he loved.
-In fact, it's so sad, even the Oracle cries in sympathy, preventing The Hero from finishing him off and causing him to re-evalute his own views on how to save people.
+In fact, it's so sad, even the Oracle cries in sympathy, preventing Hunter from finishing him off and causing him to re-evalute his own views on how to save people.

 YuYu Hakusho has Sensui, the Big Bad of the penultimate arc.
 He used to be the Earth's Spirit Detective, which is now Yusuke's job, before his Face-Heel Turn.
 Unlike the jaded Yusuke, Sensui had a black-and-white view of moralityand justice.
 He fought hard to protect the human world from what he saw as absolute evil, the demons.
 And then, in one moment traumatizing enough for him to qualify as Mind Rape, he discovers that not only are demons not all that bad, but there are humans far worse than most demons.

 In Monster, the main story line is about finding out what turned Johan into an unrepentant Manipulative Bastard.
 We get to see all the horrible places he was sent to as a child.
 However, there's a Spoileriffic detail...: half of it didn't happen to him and the other half didn't change him in the slightest.